one3qualsone/elastic-finance/frontend/src/app/learn/beginner/what-is-share/what-is-share.md

 - Earnings Per Share: $2
 - Expected Return: 20% ($2 ÷ $10)

 Whether you're buying one share or the entire business, the percentage return remains identical.
-This is why value investors analyze each share as if they were buying the entire company.
+This is why value investors analyse each share as if they were buying the entire company.

 ## Why is Stock Investing So Lucrative?